Billingegroup/cookiecutter/README.rst

 .. |Tracking| image:: https://img.shields.io/badge/issue_tracking-github-blue
         :target: https://github.com/Billingegroup/cookiecutter/issues

 ``bg-cookiecutter`` is a Python package standard and generator for scientific code.
 Use ``bg-cookiecutter`` to launch a new project or migrate existing ones to support the latest Python versions and streamline the process of distributing and maintaining your software package.

-The features include:

 - Automated `PEP8 <https://peps.python.org/pep-0008/>`_ and `PEP256 <https://peps.python.org/pep-0256/>`_ standard checks.
 - Automated PyPI/GitHub release, testing, documentation, and CHANGELOG updates.